 - Must pass Department of Justice Fingerprint screening

-This position is an exempt position that is entitled to health benefits, dental coverage, and access to vision plan, paid vacation, sick leave, paid holidays, and on-going opportunities for learning.
+This position is an exempt position that is entitled to health benefits, dental coverage, and access to a vision plan, paid vacation, sick leave, paid holidays, and ongoing opportunities for learning.

 The incumbent will be hired as either a Mental Health Clinician I or Mental Health Clinician II based on licensure and/or experience.